Basic Probability & the Concept of Value

 If every single wager you placed was a winner, then you would have a hit rate of 100%, and would clearly make plenty of money.
 This is entirely unrealistic though, as we have already stated.
 You should, of course, try to be as accurate as possible with your predictions, but a high hit rate doesn't guarantee a profit in the long term.

 We'll demonstrate this with a hypothetical scenario, based on betting on the results of tennis matches.
 For the purposes of this example we're going to use the first day of the US Open in 2013.
 In the early round matches of a tournament, it's reasonable to expect most of the favorites to win, so you could be pretty confident of a high hit rate if you chose to back them all.

 Let's see what would have happened if you decided to bet on all the favorites in the men's matches taking place on the first day.

 # of Matches

-As you can see, you would have got a hit rate of nearly 80%.
-On the face of it, winning nearly four bets out of five seems excellent.
+As you can see, you would have had a hit rate of nearly 80%.
+On the surface, winning nearly four bets out of five seems excellent.
 However, the average odds for the favorites that won on that day were 1.25.
 Based on those odds, if you had bet $10 on each match your 15 winning bets would have returned $187.50 in total (including stake), for $37.50 in profit.
 You would have also lost four bets, at $10 each, for an overall loss of $2.50.